JuliaHd/Named-Entity-Recognition-in-English-German-and-Dutch-with-spaCy-and-Stanza/README.md

 ## Adding a new corpus

-To use a different corpus, instantiate it in `corpora.py`, then import it to `results.py`.
+To use a different corpus, instantiate it in `corpora.py` manually, then import it to `results.py`.
 It must be a list of sentences.

 ## Adding a new pipeline